 How to shop compliant, tested hemp

-• Consumable hemp establishments must register with Iowa HHS
+• Consumable hemp retailers/manufacturers must register with Iowa HHS and submit product lists

 Educational content only — not legal or medical advice.